 localhostover secure tunnel, and can use plain HTTP.

-For HTTPS, please follow the steps below to prepare a self-signed SSL certificate, which will be trusted by your iOS device.
+For HTTPS, please follow the steps below to prepare a self-signed SSL/TLS certificate, which will be trusted by your iOS device.

 The openssl library is required to generate your own certificate.
 Run the following command in your local environment to see if you already have openssl installed.